MoussaMohamedRaouf/CucumberPOMSeries/README.md

 ## Steps to install project & getting reports
+[Prerequisite]
+Java & Maven should be installed & configured on environment variables [Steps]
 1. Download this project from GitHub
 2. Open the project with your favorite IDE
 3. and from your terminal user 'mvn test' to run the project -Since we have used SureFire Plugin runner files with names like (**Test.java,**/*TestCase.java,**/*Test.java) gets executed.
-4. Once run finishes you will see appearing 3 new folders under root directory
+4. Once run finishes you will see appearing 3 new folders under root directory containig test reports (Pdf & html files) and you can also access Cucumber reports from the url you will get on the Run console

 ```
    .